sil-ai/aqua-api/README.md

 ## Makefile

-A Makefile is a tool implented to help automize repetitive tasks you may want to perform with the API, here are the most important commands.
+A Makefile is a tool to help automize repetitive tasks you may want to perform with the API, here are the most important commands.

 1. make localdb-up